-Viruscraft is a Wellcome Trust funded research project combining tangible interfaces, craft and computer games to explore the work of evolutionary biologist Ben Longdon, who is finding out what determines the ability of a virus to infect some hosts but not others.
+Viruscraft is a Wellcome Trust funded research project combining tangible interfaces, craft and computer games to explore the work of evolutionary biologist Ben Longdon, who is finding out what determines the ability of a virus to jump into new host species.

-The project runs from 2016-2021 and is funded by the Wellcome Trust. additional funding has been provided by the Cultivator Skills Development Programme (the European Social Fund, Arts Council England and Cornwall Council).
+The project runs from 2016-2021 and is funded by the Wellcome Trust - it is the public engagement component of a Sir Henry Dale research fellowship.
+Additional funding has been provided to FoAM by the Cultivator Skills Development Programme (the European Social Fund, Arts Council England and Cornwall Council).